Discover What Our Customers

 Going into your first property development can be exciting, nerve-wracking and a huge opportunity!

-The below checklist covers all the essential things you need to think about before you start planning - and the most common pitfalls.
+The checklist below covers all the essential things you need to think about before planning and the most common pitfalls to avoid.

 Figures and data are critical at the planning stage.

-You need to be sure that you will make a profit, and be able to demonstrate those calculations clearly to a lender.
+It would be best if you were sure that you would make a profit and demonstrate those calculations clearly to a lender.

 - Don't start a bidding war for a development property at auction.